 They began the research by looking for examples of companies that said they were learning cultures, where learning was continuous and supported in every aspect of organizational life.
 They never found one.
 They found some examples of learning cultures within companies, in various departments and units, but never consistently across the whole enterprise.
 They eventually realized why: A company can tell the world it has a learning culture, provide lots of learning opportunities, and supply eLearning for everyone.
 But if management support for learning is not apparent and not constantly on display by managers every day, the original culture that supported and rewarded “not learning” will dominate over any attempt to be a learning culture.

-The business results of the latter group are far more spectacular than the former.
+The business results of the latter group by any measure are far more spectacular than the former.
 The authors go on to look at several case studies, in order to identify best practice of managing minds.
 David Grebow will present their results (and the book) at Learning Technologies France, international conference stream, on 22nd & 23rd January 2018.

 The book Minds at Work will be featured in the conference in January.